Orkhon Turkic: Yenisei Kyrgyz Inscriptions

-Phonetic Features
+Phonetics

 In Yenisei inscriptions, the letters e and i change places from time to time.
 The same change is seen in b with m, g with k, ş with s, and z with s.
 It has also been seen once in the letters ı and i.

-Morphonological Features
+Morphonology

 A completely morphological difference was not detected in the Yenisei Inscriptions.
 But there are some points: